lnis-uofu/OpenFPGA/README.md

 VPR creates a number of files in the same location as the BLIF file when it is run.
 The `place` file shows how the circuit was placed on the FPGA; the `route` file shows how the logic was routed on the FPGA; the `net` file shows the wiring.

+Now that we know that VPR is working, we can move on to FPGA-SPICE.

+The first example we want to run is go.sh in the same folder as we already are.

+'./go.sh'

+By calling this script (if not modified), we call FPGA-SPICE on an architecture built on TSMC 40 nm node in typical conditions.
+By modifying the script, we can do different corners at the same time.

+This script creates the folder verily_test containing the bitstream and other informations on the circuit we implemented.